So I have the thing. What can I do with it?

 The Bug

 I’ve been a beta tester of things for a very long time and my 4.17 firmware is labeled “Beta.”
 It is my nature to find a bug, and I found it.
-Interestingly, it’s the same bug with FM tuning I found in the original Qodosen SR-286 (fixed in the DX-286).
+Interestingly, it’s the same bug with FM tuning I found in the original Qodosen SR-286 (fixed in the DX-286)1 related to channel spacing for FM in ITU Region 2.

 Form Factor